spencerlambert/mysql-events/README.md

 #Watcher Setup
   Its basically a dot '.' seperated string.
 It can have the following combinations

-- database: watches the whole database for changes (insert/update/delete).
+- _database_: watches the whole database for changes (insert/update/delete).
 Which table and row are affected can be inspected from the oldRow & newRow
-- database.table: watches the whole table for changes.
+- _database.table_: watches the whole table for changes.
 Which rows are affected can be inspected from the oldRow & newRow
-- database.table.column: watches for changes in the column.
+- _database.table.column_: watches for changes in the column.
 Which database, table & other changed columns can be inspected from the oldRow & newRow
-- database.table.column.value: watches for changes in the column and only trigger the callback if the changed value is equal to the 3rd argument passed to the add().
+- _database.table.column.value_: watches for changes in the column and only trigger the callback if the changed value is equal to the 3rd argument passed to the add().
-- database.table.column.regexp: watches for changes in the column and only trigger the callback if the changed value passes a regular expression test to the 3rd argument passed to the add().
+- _database.table.column.regexp_: watches for changes in the column and only trigger the callback if the changed value passes a regular expression test to the 3rd argument passed to the add().
 The 3rd argument must be a Javascript Regular Expression Object, like, if you want to match for a starting sting (eg: MySQL) in the value, use /MySQL/i.
 This will trigger the callback only if the new value starts with MySQL

 #LICENSE
 MIT